StuckiSimon/ascii-3d/README.md

 # ascii-3d

 Sandbox for 3d rendering using ASCII.
+Simple demo trying to show the different steps in a graphics pipeline.

 ## How to run on localhost